chinmayasharma/Stock_Comparison_Tool/PROPOSAL.md

 __Week 2:__ Work on generating visuals from the data.

-__Week 3:__ Polishing the interface, while attempting to add a prediction method
+__Week 3:__ Polishing the interface, while attempting to add a real time and prediction aspect

 ### Relevant Personal Background: